 An example of an agribusiness

-The financial results of the VKB Group over the last three years reflect the company’s ability to keep aligned with the above mentioned strategic vision to unlock cumulative margins in the value chain whilst maintaining our focus on our well-established farming business.
+The financial results of the VKB Group over the last years reflect the company’s ability to keep aligned with the above mentioned strategic vision to unlock cumulative margins in the value chain whilst maintaining our focus on our well-established farming business.

 The rapid growth experienced by the Group required a more agile management structure to support the requirements for a higher level of focus and specialization.
 In order to achieve this, the board of directors approved a structure which allows the specialized management of two dedicated operational business units and one support services business unit.